oregapam/SoniLiveText/llm.md

 *   **What you'll find:**
     - The `eframe` / `egui` update loop.
     - Rendering text on the screen.
+    - **Endpoint Detection:** Immediate flushing of the event queue when "final" tokens are detected to reduce latency.
     - Handling window transparency and "click-through" behavior.
     - **Prompt:** "Where is the subtitle text actually drawn on the screen?
 How are fonts loaded?"